This is a list of stuff I am using in my projects and that is available through my sponsors.

 My mantra is "small is beautiful" and that's what the Ender meets perfectly.
 It's a cheap printer that ships as a kit, however the skills needed to assemble the printer are low.
 I assembled the Ender in 3 hours, but had to make lost of pictures and video sequences for my rewiew.
 You should be able to do it in round about one hour.

 The Ender doesn't occupy lots of space on your desktop or in your workshop and you can quickly put is away whenever it is not in use.
-The print bed isn't heated which is no huge drawback, because of the not so large print volume.
-The print results are good and if you'd like to see what 3D printers can do (or can't do), it is a cheap investment in an excting technology or a second printer for your office.
+The maximum temperature of the print bed is 60°C which is no huge drawback, because of the not so large print volume.
+The print results are really good and if you'd like to see what 3D printers can do (or can't do), it is a cheap investment in an excting technology or a second printer for your office.

 I know, you want a printer that can manufacture an Airbus A380 in one piece!
-If you are looking for a printer with a large build volume, the CR-10 is definitely an option.
+If you are looking for a printer with a large build volume and good print quality, the CR-10 is definitely an option.

 The printer ships widely preassembled so that it is ready to go in approximately an hour.
 The frame made of aluminum bars is sturdy and the printing results are very good.

-The successor with more features and an even improved print quality is the CR-10S.
+The successor ("upgraded version") with more features and an even improved print quality is the CR-10S.

 "Small is beautiful" is what the Geeetech E180 definitely meets.
 The print results are not as good as those of the Ender, but in turn you get a fully assembled 3D printer with a plastics housing that widely protects the mechanics from getting touched by the fingers of children or adults that ignore your warnings.
 With the add-ons I made for this printer you can grab the device with one hand and carry it with you to display the fascinating world of 3D printing to a larger audience.